-PT1050 Arts and Education Training
+PT1050 Arts and Education Training 2 hrs weekly/2 credits/Spring semester

 Open to undergraduate and graduate students of all majors, this course provides training for students interested in becoming teaching artists or music teachers.
 Students enrolled in this course will observe, compare and evaluate music education programs in New York City schools.